Capital Gains Tax After Selling a House [market_city]

 The good news is that not all of those profits are necessarily taxable.
 Depending on how long you’ve owned the property, how you’ve used it, and whether it qualifies as your primary residence, you may be able to reduce or even eliminate much of your tax liability.

-In short: understanding capital gains tax is about knowing how ownership duration and IRS exemptions apply to your situation.
+In short, understanding capital gains tax means understanding how ownership duration and IRS exemptions apply to your situation.

 What Are Capital Gains and How Are They Taxed?